zeruhur/so1um-enhanced/so1um-enhanced-1.0.md

 ## Determine the mood of the next scene

-Once the scene ends in some way (the protagonist's goal is met or failed) take a breath, and roll the next scene:

 At the end of the current scene, you may need to determine the general mood of the next one.
-In this case roll 1d6 and consult the following:
+In this case roll 1d6 and consult the following table:

 |  D6 |   Next Scene   |
 |:---:|:--------------:|